JayCuthrell/jaycuthrell.com/_pages/resume.md

 _"Jay's technical knowledge is unparalleled, but what makes Jay truly valuable is his breadth of knowledge across multiple fields and his ability to translate this knowledge into practical solutions."_ - Operations Executive, Service Provider

-_"Results oriented and always five minutes ahead of the curve, Jay seems to always know what is next and how to get there.
+_"Results-oriented and always five minutes ahead of the curve, Jay seems to always know what is next and how to get there.
 Jay is on the ball with the news of the day and the trends of the industry."_ - Senior Sales Engineer, Service Provider

 _"Jay is one of the strongest and most resourceful leaders I've had the pleasure to work with."_ - Senior Vice President of Engineering, B2B Enterprise Software Company